haaboo/good-practices-and-collaboration/episodes/03-software.md

 1. processFunction - incorrect, too vague
 2. computeCubesOfThird - incorrect, doesn't imply every third in sequence
-3. cubeEveryThirdNumberInASequence - incorrect, too long
+3. cubeEveryThirdNumberInASequence - maybe, but too long
 4. **cubeEachThird - correct, short and includes information on the data and calculation performed**
-5. 3rdCubed - incorrect, bad practice to put a number at the beginning of a function name (and not allowed by some programming languages)
+5. 3rdCubed - incorrect, bad practice to put a number at the beginning of a function name (not allowed by some programming languages)

 `variableName`

-1. arrayOfNumbersToBeCubed - incorrect, too long
+1. arrayOfNumbersToBeCubed - maybe, but too long
 2. input - incorrect, too vague
 3. **numericSequence - correct, short and included information about the type of input**
 4. S - incorrect, too vague